Chapter 2: Goals vs. aspirations

 This is it.
-We're talking about the motivation and specifics of budgeting.
+We're talking about the motivation and specifics of budgeting that works for you all year.
 Aspirations are the very reasons why we build our budgets.
 And, they're accompanied by well-defined savings goals.

 Watch the video to get a stronger grasp on the differences so you can learn how to set a savings goal that works for you.